-The course consists of workshops, seminars, individual tutorials and a significant portion of self-study on the part of students.
-Assessment for the course will be continuous and is carried throughout the different activities of the course.
+The course consists of workshops and seminars, three individual tutorials (three hours in total) and a significant portion of self-study on the part of students.
+Assessment for the course will be continuous and is based upon peer reviews, seminar activities and the final thesis.

-The course workload comprises 800 hours equivalent to 30 ECTS (40 hours per week equivalent to 1,5 ECTS) and is divided among the following activities:
+The course workload comprises 400 hours equivalent to 15 ECTS (40 hours per week equivalent to 1,5 ECTS).